aigagror/badmintonforfun/README.md

 Members should be able to be queried based on name, netID and/or e-mail.
 Many people try to sneak into our club during playtime, and so it is important to quickly query members.

 ### Security and Accounts
 Create accounts for each user.
+If users who have already registered are creating an account, they should be able to link their account to their registration (e.g. providing the e-mail that they used to register)
 (OAuth login)